347 Pine Ave. Long Beach, CA 90802 | map |

 1933 - Demolition of the tower farther along.
 It's a photo in the

 Los Angeles Public Library collection.
 The tower wasn't replaced.
-It's didn't reopen as a theatre.
-The building was repurposed as retail space.
+The theatre did reopen and ran until the end of 1935.
+It was then repurposed as retail space.

 c.1960 - A new building for Woolworth's on the theatre site.
 We're looking north across 4th St. in this card from the site